wzizimba/seed-metering-simulation/README.md

-# A Calibrated Stochastic Model for a Seed Metering Simulation
+# Calibrated Stochastic Model for a Seed Metering Simulation

 ---